MaterializeInc/materialize/doc/user/content/integrations/node-js.md

 Intermediary System | Notes
 -------------|-------------
 **Kafka** | Produce messages from [Node.js to Kafka](https://kafka.js.org/docs/getting-started), and create a [Kafka source](/sql/create-source/json-kafka/) to consume them.
 This is recommended for scenarios where low-latency and high-throughput are important.
 **PostgreSQL** | Send data from Node.js to PostgreSQL, and create a [PostgreSQL source](/sql/create-source/postgres/) that consumes a replication stream from the database based on its write-ahead log.
-This is recommended for Node.js apps that already use PostgreSQL and fast-changing transactional data.
+This is recommended for Node.js apps that already use PostgreSQL and fast-changing transactional data.to the stream.
-**PubNub** | Send data to a PubNub stream using the [Node.js SDK](https://www.pubnub.com/docs/sdks/javascript/nodejs), and create a [PubNub source](/sql/create-source/json-pubnub/) that subscribes to the stream.

 ## Insert data into tables